emqx/eip/active/0033-agent-registry.md

 - **Security profile**: An optional mode activated by `a2a-security-profile` that adds extra requirements (for example `ubsp-v1`).
 - When this document says "profile" without qualification, it refers to one of the above.
 Operational settings use terms like **feature**, **policy**, or **defaults**.

+## JSON-RPC Context (Coarse Mapping)

+This registry aligns with the A2A-over-MQTT transport profile, which uses JSON-RPC **2.0** payloads by default.

+- **Why JSON-RPC 2.0?**
+  - It is the A2A request/response envelope and is already used by the core A2A protocol.
+  - It provides a stable method/params/result/error structure across HTTP and MQTT bindings.

+- **How JSON-RPC maps to MQTT:**
+  - **JSON-RPC `id`**: application-level correlation inside the payload.
+It is distinct from MQTT `Correlation Data`.
+  - **MQTT `Correlation Data`**: transport-level correlation for request/reply routing.
+It is REQUIRED on MQTT requests and MUST be echoed on replies.
+  - **JSON-RPC `method`**: the A2A operation name (for example `tasks/send`, `tasks/get`, `tasks/cancel`).
+It is not the same as an Agent Skill.
+  - **Agent Skills**: discovery metadata describing what an agent can do.
+Skills can influence client routing decisions but do not change the JSON-RPC method name.
+  - **Agent Card `protocolVersion`**: the A2A protocol version exposed by the agent, not the JSON-RPC version.

+In short: JSON-RPC 2.0 is the payload envelope, MQTT properties handle transport correlation, and Agent Skills are discovery hints.

 ## Motivation

 As the industry transitions toward autonomous, goal-directed AI agents, the